-Recently, SGLT2 inhibitors have also been shown to help people with HFpEF live longer, prevent hospital stays, decrease symptoms and improve quality of life2.
+SGLT2 inhibitors have been shown to help people with HFpEF live longer, prevent hospital stays, decrease symptoms and improve quality of life and are therefore recommended, as are diuretics.

-Other medications can be used to help relieve symptoms for people with HFpEF, such as diuretics to reduce breathlessness.
+Other medications can be used to help relieve symptoms for people with HFpEF.
 As most people with HFpEF have underlying high blood pressure and/or coronary artery disease, many are treated with ACE-I/ angiotensin II receptor blockers (ARB), BB or MRA.